Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Experiments

 \subsection{Comparison with previous SoTA works}

-\textbf{CIFAR-10 \& CIFAR-100.} As shown in Tab.\ref{table02}, compared to tradition STBP and online learning framework, our scheme is based on floating-point spikes and binary synaptic weights, which saves approximately $15\times$ parameter memory, enabling effective online deployment for SNN models.
+\textbf{CIFAR-10 \& CIFAR-100.} As shown in Tab.\ref{table01}, compared to conventional STBP and online learning framework, our scheme utilizes advanced spiking calculation mechanism and synaptic weight compression technique, which saves approximately $15\times$ synaptic parameter memory without performance degradation.
 In addition, we achieve higher learning precision within the same or fewer time-steps.
-For example, our method outperforms GLIF \citep{yao2022GLIF} and SLTT \citep{Meng2023SLTT} with accuracies of 3.49\% and 5.53\% respectively on CIFAR-100, ResNet-18.
+For example, our method outperforms GLIF \citep{yao2022GLIF} and SLTT \citep{Meng2023SLTT} with accuracies of 2.03\% and 4.07\% respectively on CIFAR-100, ResNet-18.

-\textbf{ImageNet-200 \& ImageNet-1k.} For large-scale datasets, our EM-PF model has also demonstrated significant advantages.
-For instance, we respectively achieve accuracies of 60.68\% and 68.07\% on ImageNet-200 and ImageNet-1k, which exceeds the corresponding online learning methods \citep{yang2022tandem, Meng2023SLTT} within fewer time-steps and saves more than 90\% of parameter memory.
+\textbf{ImageNet-200 \& ImageNet-1k.} For large-scale datasets, our HD-LIF model has also demonstrated significant advantages.
+For instance, we respectively achieve accuracies of 60.68\% and 69.77\% on ImageNet-200 and ImageNet-1k, which exceeds the corresponding online learning methods \citep{yang2022tandem, Meng2023SLTT} within fewer time-steps and saves more than 88\% of synaptic parameter memory.